Beliavsky/Fortran-code-on-GitHub/README.md

 [PG2PLplot](https://github.com/AstroFloyd/PG2PLplot): facilitate the transition from Fortran code linked against [PGPlot](https://sites.astro.caltech.edu/~tjp/pgplot/) to linking it against [PLplot](http://plplot.sourceforge.net/), which is open source and maintained.
 Currently, many PGPlot routines are included, but the code is by no means exhaustive.

+[PlPlotLib](https://github.com/zoziha/PlPlotLib): wrapper for PlPlot inspired by the interface of matplotlib, by zoziha.
+It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.

 [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by jacobwilliams

 [RayTran](https://github.com/lewisfish/RayTran): ray tracer in pure Fortran, by lewisfish